cri-o/cri-o/README.md

 - socat
 - iproute
 - iptables
+- strace (required for debugging using cri-o strace annotation)

 Latest version of `runc` is expected to be installed on the system.
 It is picked up as the default runtime by CRI-O.